douglasfragoso/douglasfragoso/README.md

-# Hi, my name is Douglas 👋
+estou com problemas no meu readme do meu perfil do github - não está aparecendo nem o gitstatus nem o recommender-pe-rag - # Hi, my name is Douglas 👋

 Regarding my professional background and studies, I began my journey in management (where I hold a bachelor's degree, technician, and technologist certifications).
 Currently, I work in general management in the healthcare sector, where I focus on financial, contractual, negotiation, and other areas.